hrbrmstr/mactheknife/README.md

 ## NOTE

-  - Uses `reticulate` so a working Python implementation is needed
+  - Uses `reticulate` so a working Python *3* implementation is needed.
+    Consider setting `RETICULATE_PYTHON` to a valid, working Python 3 installation if this package is not working for you.

 ## What’s Inside The Tin